 Senior Citizen Tuition Remission

 The University offers tuition remission to individuals who are classified by admissions as residents of Kentucky and are at least 65 years of age on, or before, the first day of classes for the semester.
 Special costs, such as course fees and parking, are not covered by this program and are the financial responsibility of the student.
-Proof of age may be shown by presenting a driver’s license or other age verification document at the Bursar's Office.
+Proof of age may be shown by presenting a Kentucky driver’s license or other age verification document such as a Kentucky issued photo ID at the Bursar's Office.